bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+I would describe it as HTML that introduces meaning to the web page rather than just presentation.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+The two big difference between display: block; and display: inline; is that inline-block allows you to set a width and   height on the element.
+Also, with inline block the top and bottom but with display-inline they are not.

 3. What are the 4 areas of the box model?

+The four areas of the box model are Margin, Border ,padding and content.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+It would align vertically on the y axis.

 5. Explain why git is valuable to a team of developers.

+Git offers the type of performance, functionality, security and flexibility that most developers and teams need to develop their projects.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.